-The quadratic functions fitted to the relationships between the amounts of water applied and the cooling effects in the simulations are shown in Figure 12 and Table 4.
-The normalized amounts of water applied in the city center, suburbs, and rural areas for road sprinkling and urban irrigation were 0.528×10^8 , 0.2868×10^8 , and 0.039×10^8 , and 0.81×10^8 , 1.72×10^8 , and 4.45×10^8 m3/month, respectively.
-The actual amounts of water applied can be determined by multiplying the values on the x-axis and those given above.
-The results showed that the cooling effects of road sprinkling were similar in the three parts of the city, where the temperature decreased by a maximum of about 0.55° C, and the cooling effects remained stable when more water was sprinkled on the roads in the suburbs and rural areas.
-Sprinkling the roads in the city center changed the regional temperature more rapidly compared with sprinkling water in the suburbs and rural areas.
-However, the cooling efficiency did not increase according to the amount of water applied (for each normalized amount of water applied, the effect of water sprinkling in the city center was twice that that in the suburbs and 10 times than that in the rural areas, but the cooling effect was similar, where the cooling efficiency was lower in the city center than suburb and rural areas), possibly because the water sprinkled in the city center was concentrated in a smaller area where the wind was reduced and this decreased the cooling efficiency.
-The cooling effect of urban irrigation was generally greater than that of road sprinkling and it was most significant in rural areas.
-However, the cooling efficiency of urban irrigation was lower in rural areas than the city center and suburbs because in order to apply the same normalized amount of water for irrigation, the actual amount of water applied in rural areas was almost five times that in the city center and two times that in the suburbs, but the temperature decrease in the rural areas was only 1.5 times higher than those in the city center and suburbs.
+center was twice that in the suburbs and 10 times than that in the rural areas, but the cooling effect was similar where the cooling efficiency was lower in the city center than suburb and rural areas), possibly because the water sprinkled in the city center was concentrated in a smaller area where the wind was reduced, and this decreased the cooling efficiency.
+The cooling effect of urban irrigation was generally greater than that of road sprinkling, and it was most significant in rural areas.
+However, the cooling efficiency of urban irrigation was lower in rural areas than the city center and suburbs because, in order to apply the same normalized amount of water for irrigation, the actual amount of water applied in rural areas was almost five times that in the city center and two times that in the suburbs, but the temperature decrease in the rural areas was only 1.5 times higher than that of the city center and suburbs.
 Thus, the effect of urban irrigation was most efficient in the city center.
 The cooling effects in the city center and suburbs increased as the amount of water applied increased, which differed slightly from the effect of road sprinkling.
-We also found that some points deviated greatly compared with others in the city center under road sprinkling according to regression analysis (Figure 12(a)), possibly because road sprinkling was limited to a small area in the city center with a low amount, and the overall effect could not be determined based on the cooling of the city center due to the occurrence of random processes in the atmosphere.
-Also other researchers showed that cooling effect was various with different water amount, regions and weather conditions (Broadbent et al., 2018; Wang et al., 2019; Gao et al., 2020).
+We also found that some points deviated greatly compared with others in the city center, following road sprinkling, according to regression analysis (Fig. 12a), possibly because road sprinkling was limited to a small area in the city center with a low amount, and the overall effect could not be determined based on the cooling of the city center due to the occurrence of random processes in the atmosphere.
+Also, other researchers showed that the cooling effect varied with different water amounts, regions, and weather conditions (Broadbent et al., 2018; Wang et al., 2019; Gao et al., 2020).